-A range of local partners are collaborating across organisational, hierarchical and community boundaries to reimagine and remodel approaches to disadvantage in the Borough.
+Local partners are collaborating across organisational, hierarchical and community boundaries to reimagine approaches to disadvantage in the Borough.

-The work has a focus on collaborative practice: threading across and between different community groups and networks; developing participatory methods, with a focus on involving people facing social harm and inequality.
+The work has a focus on collaborative practice: threading across and between different community groups and networks; developing participatory methods, with a focus on involving people facing social harm and inequity.

 A new fund is being coordinated by Barking and Dagenham Giving (B&D Giving).
 The fund will be distributed locally.
 It aims to model what more equitable, democratic and community-driven grantmaking can look like.
 This complements and builds on other experiments with participatory methods developed in the borough by Kingsley Hall Church & Community Centre.